theAbdoSabbagh/UnlimitedGPT/docs/README.md

 - Why use this project instead of OpenAI's official API?
     - This project is open-source, and you can use it for free.
 OpenAI's official API is closed-source, and you have to pay to use it.
 In addition, this project has more features than OpenAI's official API.

-- When is proper documentation coming?
-    - Documentation of every function, class and object will be coming very soon.
-For now, all information of current exisiting functions can be found [here](#methods).

 - What can I do with this project?
     - You can use this project to create your own chatbot, or to automate your conversations on https://chat.openai.com/chat.
+The possibilities are endless.

 - How do I suggest a feature?
     - You can suggest a feature by creating an issue [here](https://github.com/Sxvxgee/UnlimitedGPT/issues).
 Please make sure that the feature you are suggesting is not already implemented.